Mahalanobis balancing: a multivariate perspective on approximate covariate balancing: Notation and Preliminary

 where $f(\cdot)$ is a pre-specified loss function, and $\delta_1,\cdots, \delta_K\geq 0$ are the threshold parameters.
 Because the constraints are imposed separately for the basis functions, MDABW is a univariate approximate balancing method.
 The choices of $f(\cdot)$ is discussed in Section \ref{sec3}.
 Similarly, the weights for the control group $\{i: T_i=0\}$ can be obtained by replacing $T_i$ with $1-T_i$ in the optimization problem \eqref{6}.

-Without loss of generality, we normalize the basis function $\phi_{k}(X_{i})$ to be $\phi_{k}(X_{i})/\sqrt{\left(s_{1,k}^{2}+s_{0,k}^{2}\right) / 2}$ in the optimization problem \eqref{6}.
-It is clear that $\text{ASMD}_{k}^w\leq 2\delta_k$ for $k=1,\cdots, K$.
-A small value of $\delta_k$, say $0.1$, indicates that the $\phi_{k}$ is approximately balanced \citep{Stuart2013,Xie2019}.
-However, it is difficult to define optimality for all the thresholds $(\delta_1,\cdots,\delta_K)$ even in the low-dimensional setting, because decreasing univariate imbalance for some bad-overlap basis function may inevitably increase imbalance for other basis functions.
+If we normalize the basis function $\phi_{k}(X_{i})$ to be $\phi_{k}(X_{i})/\sqrt{\left(s_{1,k}^{2}+s_{0,k}^{2}\right) / 2}$ in the optimization problem \eqref{6}, then $\text{ASMD}_{k}^w\leq 2\delta_k$ for $k=1,\cdots, K$.
+A small value of $\delta_k$, say $0.1$, indicates that the $\phi_{k}$ is approximately balanced.
+However, it is difficult to define optimality for all threshold parameters $(\delta_1,\cdots,\delta_K)$ simultaneously in the bad-overlap setting, because decreasing univariate imbalance for some basis function may inevitably increase imbalance for other basis functions.
 Correlation of the basis functions are not taken into account in Problem \eqref{6}.
-Tuning a large number of parameters is very time-consuming.
-In fact, there is lack of guideline on tuning these parameters simultaneously.
-These potential issues of univariate approximate balancing motivate Mahalanobis balancing in the following section.
+Tuning a large number of parameters is very time-consuming, and there is lack of guideline to tune these parameters simultaneously.
+These potential limitations motivate Mahalanobis balancing in the following section.

 We define the following Mahalanobis imbalance measure (MIM) as a weighted version of the squared Mahalanobis distance: